Supplier Code of Conduct

 Regular employment

-To the extent possible, they must engage all workers on the basis of a recognised employment relationship established through national law and practice.
+To the extent possible, you must engage all workers on the basis of a recognised employment relationship established through national law and practice.

-They must not avoid obligations to workers under labour or social security laws and regulations arising under a regular employment relationship through the use of labour-only contracting, subcontracting, or home-working arrangements, or through apprenticeship schemes where there is no real intent to impart skills or provide regular employment, nor shall they avoid any such obligations through the excessive use of fixed-term contracts of employment.
+You must not avoid obligations to workers under labour or social security laws and regulations arising under a regular employment relationship through the use of labour-only contracting, subcontracting, or home-working arrangements, or through apprenticeship schemes where there is no real intent to impart skills or provide regular employment, nor shall you avoid any such obligations through the excessive use of fixed-term contracts of employment.

 Treatment

-ZIMMERMANN actively encourages initiatives to reduce the impact on the environment, particularly using environmentally friendly technologies.
-Suppliers and their sub-suppliers must agree to respect local and international environmental regulations and standards.
-All suppliers are required to develop, implement and disclose a formal policy that outlines their approach to managing the environmental impacts of their business within their control, in particular outlining the environmental risks and mitigation strategies.
+Zimmerman encourages initiatives to reduce the impact on the environment, particularly using environmentally friendly technologies.
+You and your suppliers shall agree to respect local and international environmental regulations and standards.
+You and your suppliers are required to develop, implement and disclose a formal policy that outlines your approach to managing the environmental impacts of your business within your control, in particular outlining the environmental risks and your mitigation strategies.
 The policy is to include:

 • The existence or future implementation of an Environmental Management System (EMS).